ACADEMICS AND THE GASB

 - Academics testify at public hearings and participate in user forums related to proposed standards.

-What GASB Research and Teaching Resources Are Available?The GASB publishes materials and offer services that support academic research and teaching and keep stakeholders up-to-date about the latest pronouncements and standards-setting activities.
+WHAT GASB RESEARCH AND TEACHING RESOURCES ARE AVAILABLE?The GASB publishes materials and offer services that support academic research and teaching and keep stakeholders up-to-date about the latest pronouncements and standards-setting activities.
 Virtually all GASB publications are available to download or access electronically for no charge.
-Printed copies of most GASB publications are offered at a 20 percent academic discount, and all can be ordered easily from https://gasb.org/store.

 Annual Bound VolumesThe Original Pronouncements, Codification, and Comprehensive Implementation Guide are annually updated and published in printed form to include the most recent GASB pronouncements.
 Original Pronouncements presents standards for state and local governments comprising generally accepted accounting principles as they were originally published, indicating the portions that have been amended or superseded.
 The Codification arranges currently effective standards by subject.
 The Comprehensive Implementation Guide pulls together and updates all previously issued question-and-answer guides, as well as guidance for other standards.
 All three contain detailed topical indexes and can be purchased individually or in discounted packages.